How Do Joint Personal Loans Work?

 Missed or late payments are entered onto your credit report and stay there for six years.
-Similarly, if you have a county court judgement for unpaid debt, been made bankrupt or entered into an Individual Voluntary Agreement, these facts will also show up on a credit record.
+Similarly, if you have a county court judgement for unpaid debt, have been made bankrupt or entered into an Individual Voluntary Agreement, these facts will also show up on a credit record.

 If you are applying for a joint loan for bad credit, the lender will check both you and your partner’s credit records.
-By finding out in advance what your record says you can avoid rejection of an application.
-A rejection will only make your credit score worse.
+By finding out in advance what your record says you can avoid rejection of an application; a rejection will only make your credit score worse.

 Multiple Joint Loan Applications

-Thinking Ahead About A Joint Personal Loan
+Thinking Ahead About Joint Personal Loans

-Benefits and Drawbacks of Joint Personal Loans
+Benefits and Drawbacks of Joint Loans